 Sorry, it's not that kind of a website!
 I don't have the time or resources for that level of detail.
 My intention is to provide an easily-digested overview of the subject matter, but please feel free to extend your studies elsewhere.
 Wikipedia, Stanford Encyclopedia of Philosophy and The Internet Encyclopedia of Philosophy have reasonably comprehensive references and bibliographies for their articles.

 Why haven't you included information on "X-ism" or "Y-philosopher"?

 This is a general level guide to the major areas of philosophy and the main philosophers in history.
 It is by no means comprehensive, and the choice of what to include and what not to include was necessarily a personal one.
-But make me good case for the inclusion of something specific, and I may well oblige!

 I have read the whole section, but I still don't understand "X-ism".
 What's wrong?